593170/SuperMario/README.md

 # SuperMario
-A partial remake if Super Mario World for a school project
+A partial remake of Super Mario World for a school project